ldez/structtags/readme.md

 }
 ```

-`ldez/structtags` provides straightforward ways to parse and read struct tags, and a compatibility layer with `fatih/structtag` if you need it.
+`ldez/structtags` provides straightforward ways to parse, read, or modify struct tags, and a compatibility layer with `fatih/structtag` if you need it.

 Instead of rewriting the wheel for each project, I also provided a package with the plumbing:
 - `parser.Tag()`: extracted from `reflect.StructTag` for the base parsing.